 o Bike box storage (for those bringing their personal bike)

-o Park entry fees and permits, including rail-biking, canoeing and botanical gardens
+o Park entry fees, permits and activities including canoeing and botanical gardens

 o Pre- and post-tour transport from/to Santa Rosa